apache/mesos/docs/authentication.md

 both the executor and operator API endpoints.
 Note that command and custom executors not using the HTTP API will remain unauthenticated.

-When a secret key is loaded via the `--executor_secret_key` flag, the agent will generate a default JWT for each executor before it is launched.
+When a secret key is loaded via the `--jwt_secret_key` flag, the agent will generate a default JWT for each executor before it is launched.
 This token is passed into the executor's environment via the `MESOS_EXECUTOR_AUTHENTICATION_TOKEN` environment variable.
 In order to